-No matter what your product or service is, if you believe in it you think it can stand on its own.
+No matter what product or service your business offers, if you believe in it you think it can stand on its own.
 It’s only natural.
-If you simply tell people what it does, they’ll see how great it is and buy it.
+If you just tell people what it does, they’ll see how great it is and buy it.
 Simple, right?

-Here’s the problem: people don’t buy like that.
-And everyone else in your industry thinks exactly the same thing.
+The problem is twofold: that’s not the way people buy.
+And everyone else in your industry thinks exactly the same thing about whatever they’re selling.

 For example, if you do a quick Google search for speakers, you’ll see selling points such as: